Yariazen/cse15l-lab-reports/week7/lab4/lab4.md

 Key pressed:
 - ```vim ListExamples.java```: This command opens ```ListExamples.java``` in the vim editor.

 - ```44G```: This command goes to line 44.
 Realisically however, there's no real way to know where the bug is exactly, and there's no point in doing this with only keypresses.
 How many of us are planning on becoming mainframe developers?
-Probably nobody, and that's the most probable reason for someone to not be able to scroll through a document with a mouse.
+Probably none of us, and that's the most probable reason for someone to not be able to scroll through a document with a mouse.

 - ```e```: This command moves the cursor to the end of the current word.